PART 4Sanitation (continued)

 86 Food waste or garbage must not be stored in a galley.

 87 Garbage must be held in leak-proof, non-absorptive, easily cleaned containers with tight-fitting covers.

 88 Dry food waste and garbage must be removed or incinerated.

 (2) Food waste and garbage containers must be cleaned and disinfected in an area separate from the galley each time they are emptied.

 Fire Protection Equipment

-91 Fire protection equipment must be installed, inspected and maintained on board every vessel in accordance with
+91 Fire protection equipment must be installed, inspected and maintained on board every vessel.

 - SOR/2017-14, s.
 414